-Identification and assessment of climate-related risks: The Corporate Responsibility and Environment (CR&E) team monitors industry trends and publications, consults with subject matter experts and works collaboratively with BCE's Risk Advisory Services (RAS) team to ensure that risks are appropriately documented and profiled within the organization.
-Identified risks are assessed based on the potential nature, scale and scope of impact if the risk were to occur, and the likelihood of occurrence, considering a combination of the level of threat posed to the organization by the risk and the organization's vulnerability to a related risk event.
+Identification and assessment of climate-related risks: The Corporate Responsibility and Environment (CR&E) team monitors industry trends and publications, consults with subject matter experts and works collaboratively with BCE's Risk Advisory Services (RAS) team.
+Through this, the team ensures that risks are appropriately documented and profiled within the organization.
+Identified risks are assessed based on a number of criteria.
+This includes the potential nature, scale and scope of impact if the risk were to occur.
+The likelihood of occurrence is also assessed, predicated on a combination of the level of threat posed to the organization by the risk, and the organization's vulnerability to a related risk event.

-Reporting of climate-related risks: Risk exposures for climate-related risks are communicated by the CR&E team internally as part of standard management practices with regular oversight review at HSSEC Committee meetings and quarterly at the RPFC.
-Reporting on climate-related risk exposures is determined based on the magnitude of potential exposure to support the appropriate focus of effort and engagement at different levels of management up to the BCE Board level.
-The RPFC has primary oversight responsibility for BCE's enterprise risk governance framework, including oversight of the risk management report presented annually to the BCE Board, which covers BCE's most prominent risks.
+Reporting of climate-related risks: Risk exposures for climate-related risks are communicated by the CR&E team internally as part of standard management practices, with regular oversight review at HSSEC Committee meetings, and quarterly by the RPFC.
+Our climate risk reporting framework is based on the TCFD risk classification framework.
+A risk analysis report covering Bell's most prominent risks is generated and provided annually to the BCE Board.

 Assessment of climate-related opportunities: We seek to prioritize initiatives with the highest potential for carbon reduction either for the company or for our customers.
-Opportunities are assessed based on a cost-benefit approach by the Energy Board and findings are reported to the HSSEC Committee, the RFPC and the Corporate Governance Committee, and evaluated for potential benefit to Bell.
+Opportunities are assessed based on a cost-benefit approach by the Energy Board and findings are reported to the HSSEC Committee, the RPFC and CGC, and evaluated for potential benefit to Bell.